Planting Project: Ethiopia

 Deforestation in Ethiopia has reached epidemic levels.
 In the past 50 years, the country has lost 98% of its forests.

-Current models do not look good: at current rates, Ethiopia’s forests will be completely wiped off the face of the Earth within 27 years.
+At current rates, Ethiopia’s forests will be completely wiped off the face of the Earth within 27 years.

 Making matters worse, only a small percentage of remaining forests have been given conservation status for protection.